kalebwijaya/Popular-Movies/README.md

 In order to request popular movies you will want to request data from the /movie/popular and /movie/top_rated endpoints (documentation).
 An API Key is required.

-Once you obtain your key, you append it on the API folder on inside the JsonHolder class for the API_KEY
+Once you obtain your key, you append it on the inside JsonHolder.java for the API_KEY.
+JsonHolder.class can be found on app/src/main/java/api